lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 When using single-algorithm cryptography, the best practice is to always generate fresh key material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device, however in practice key reuse in such scenarios is often not catestrophic to security and therefore often tolerated.
 With composite keys we have a much stricter security requirement.
 However this reasoning does not hold in the composite setting.
 Consider an RSA key which already appears within a certificate and which is already being used to sign documents.
 If a composite key is created which combines this existing RSA key with an ML-DSA key then an attacker is free to remove the ML-DSA component of any message signed with this key and instead present the document as if it had only been signed by the RSA key.
 The scope of such "stripping attacks" is greatly reduced if composite keys never share key material with non-composite keys.
 While this logic is less straight-forward for encryption operations involving KEM keys, it does apply to authentication modes involving KEMs.
 A similar argument applies for two composite keys which share one component but not the other; as an example it becomes difficult for CAs and other relying parties to detect if a composite key contains a key which has been revoked due to key compromise since needing to keep lists of individual component keys is more complex than being able to search such lists for the composite key as a whole.

 For these reasons, applications using composite keys MUST perform fresh key generations for both components.
-Failure to do so negates any non-separability properties {{TODO-cite-draft-hale-connolly-signature-spectrums}} of the composite and effectively reduces it to a
+Failure to do so negates any non-separability properties {{I-D.ietf-pquip-hybrid-signature-spectrums}} of the composite and effectively reduces it to a

 ## Component Algorithm Selection Criteria {#sec-selection-criteria}